GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 3. Build the image.
 This is not an image of your app itself, but an image that contains the necessary tools to build a release of your app.
-Remember to run this while inside the `builder` directory.
+Remember to run this while inside the `builder` directory:

         docker build -t hello-builder .

     This tutorial assumes you have named your image `hello-builder`, though you can give it a different name.

-4. Move back out into your `hello` directory for the rest of the tutorial.
+4. Move back out into your `hello` directory for the rest of the tutorial:

         popd